robertopsouto/cuda_training/3_concurrency/README.md

 $ srun --reservation=curso --gres=gpu:4 multi
 ```

 **Hint**: This exercise might be simpler than you think.
-You won't need to do anything with streams at all for this.
-You'll only need to make a simple modification to each of the for-loops.
+You won't need to do anything with streams, and you'll only need to make a simple modification to each of the for-loops.